waku-org/docs.waku.org/docs/guides/js-waku/quick-start.md

 ```

 :::info
-The `defaultBootstrap` option bootstraps your node using [pre-defined Waku nodes](/overview/concepts/static-peers).
+When the `defaultBootstrap` flag is set to `true`, your node will be bootstrapped using [pre-defined Waku nodes](/overview/concepts/static-peers).
 The node does not connect to any remote peer or bootstrap node if omitted.
 :::

 ## Connect to Remote Peers